-Our ‘Stories from around the World’ work enabled children to explore the characteristics and cultures of different countries through a range of stories.
+Our ‘Stories from around the World in Classrooms’ work enabled children to explore the characteristics and cultures of different countries through a range of stories.
 Each classroom focused on exploring a particular story from another country and children visited each classroom to undertake a range of activities relating to that story and country.

-Children made story hats at home and brought these into school for a parade.
-Some of the hats were very imaginative and colourful and all children were rewarded with a personalised certificate to reward their efforts.
+Over 160 children made story hats at home and brought these into school for a parade in the school hall – all participants were rewarded with a personalised certificate and Shelton Infant University credits.

 This project provides an excellent example of how the school addresses it’s aims – Achieve Well, Aim High, Have Fun – through the use of a creative and exciting curriculum.